oilcanned/GoldServer/README.md

 `zlib`

 # Compiling
+> [!WARNING]
+> Compiling on Windows does not work yet, however, I am currently in the process of fixing that.

 Run `make` in the root directory. \
 Alternatively, you can just run ``gcc -s src/*.c -o bin/main -lz -lpthread -lcurl -lm -lssl -lcrypto``